 The facts that it was the ordinary course of business for all letters put in a certain place to be carried to the post, and that that particular letter was put in that place, are relevant.

 (b) The question is whether a particular letter reached A.

-The facts that it was posted in due course and was not returned through the Dead Letter Office are relevant.
+The facts that it was posted in due course and was not returned are relevant.

 Admissions and confessions

 Admission and confession defined